ggcarrots/django-carrots/source/python_quickstart.rst

      |
      |  ...

-The function :func:`help` does not hesitate to inform us that, in fact, :func:`int` and :func:`float` are not functions, but classes (more about this in the further part of the manual) hence the information about all the other things that you can use them for.
-For now, we are only interested in only the basic functionality of the conversion of strings into the numbers of determined type.
+The :func:`help` function does not hesitate to inform us that, in fact, :func:`int` and :func:`float` are not functions but classes (we will talk about those later), hence the information about all the other things that you can use them for.
+For now, we are only interested in the basic functionality of converting strings into numbers of a determined type.